Mutual funds in Barbados are governed by the Mutual Funds Act Cap 320B.

 An application for a licence to administer a mutual fund must be made to the Financial Services Commission.

 The applicant must have stated equity capital of at least US $500,000 or the equivalent in a currency approved by the Financial Services Commission.

-The application fee for the mutual fund licence related company, a mutual fund – general administration licence and a mutual fund – restricted administration licence is US $500.
+The application fee for a mutual fund licence related company; a mutual fund – general administration licence; or a mutual fund – restricted administration licence is US $500.

-The initial licence fee for a mutual fund related company and a mutual fund – general administration licence is US $5,000.
-The initial licence fee for a mutual fund – restricted administration licence is US $2,500.
+The initial licence fee for a mutual fund related company or a mutual fund – general administration licence is US $5,000.
+For a mutual fund–restricted administration licence, it is US $2,500.

-The annual licence fee for mutual fund related companies is 0.01% of Assets Under Management.
-N.B.: the minimum fee is US $3,750 and the maximum fee is US $12,500.
-The annual licensing fee for a mutual fund – general administration licence is US $2,500; while a mutual fund – restricted administration licence is US $1,250.
+The annual licence fee for mutual fund related companies is 0.01% of assets under management.
+Note that the minimum fee is US $3,750 and the maximum is US $12,500.
+The annual licence fee for a mutual fund – general administration licence is US $2,500, while for a mutual fund – restricted administration licence it is US $1,250.